abhinavchdhry/Morpheus/README.md

 # Morpheus
-A simplistic implementation of a group expense splitting algorithm
+A simplistic implementation of a group expense splitting algorithm.
+Modularized for C++ and Python